RazerMoon/strips/README.md

 - [ ] Suggested aircraft/aircraft from database selection.
 - [ ] Airport chart information.
 - [ ] Aircraft tooltip information.
+- [ ] Separate table for currently active users.
 - [ ] Admin accounts with the ability to activate other accounts.
 - [x] Quick airport change.
 - [x] Airport information.

 ## **Tweaks** 🔧

+- [ ] Transfer all JavaScript to files.
 - [ ] Automatically log out a user after a period of inactivity (Task scheduler/CRON/MySQL scheduler?).
 - [ ] Combine config and auth .php files into a single .env file.
 - [ ] Give each user and plan a randomly generated ID instead of auto incrementing.